Please note: The deadline for Semester 1 2019 Applications is Saturday, 15 December 2018

 Download the Honours 2019 Information Guide here (PDF, 1.34 MB)

-The John Curtin School of Medical Research is introducing its Honours programme in 2018.
-Students will have the opportunity to participate in a specialised Medical Research Honours programme encompassing a diverse range of medically relevant topics in Genome Sciences, Immunology and Infectious Disease, Cancer Biology and Therapeutics and Neuroscience.
+The John Curtin School of Medical Research offers students the opportunity to participate in a specialised Medical Research Honours program encompassing a diverse range of medically relevant topics in Genome Sciences, Immunology and Infectious Disease, Cancer Biology and Therapeutics and Neuroscience.

 The principal component of the 10 month Honours course is a research project conducted under supervision.
 In addition, students are expected to attend a journal club program, various safety courses, workshops and seminars, write a literature review and present seminars on their research work.
 In addition to meeting the entry requirements set by the ANU College of Health and Medicine (CHM), students must have the agreement of a member of the academic staff to supervise their project and the agreement of the Convenor before their application can be approved by the CHM Subdean.

 An AQF Level 7 Bachelor of Science Degree, or equivalent, completed within the last two years: